kelsiebesingeryeh/refactor-tractor-wc/README.md

 ## Using Whats Cookin
 A user is randomly selected, and immediately brought to their home page on page load.
 From here, the user can view all of the recipes available to them.

+### Adding Recipes to Cooklist
-A user can add recipes to their cook list by simply clicking the ⁺ on any individual card.
+A user can add recipes to their cook list by simply clicking the '⁺' on any individual card.
 Notice how the ⁺ turns into a ✓ after a recipe is added to the recipe cook list.

 Then the user can view that specific list to view only recipes they would like to cook.

+### Adding Recipes to Favorites
 Similar to adding recipes, a user can favorite recipes.
 This can be done by clicking on the star on any recipe card.
 Then, the user can visit their favorites page to view their favorites only.

+### Searching Recipes by Tag, Ingredient, or Keyword
 Additionally, their is a search bar.
-Here a user can search for any recipe by title, keywords, or tags related to a recipe.
+Here a user can search for any recipe by title, ingredients, or tags related to a recipe.
 This search will filter through the Whats Cookin Cook Book and display any recipes related to the user's serach.
+If a user uses the search bar while viewing the "My Favorites" tab, the search terms will only filter favorited recipes.

 Try it out!
 Try searching for `dinner`.
 Notice how the some recipes disappear as they do not relate to dinner.

+### Viewing Recipe Details
 At any time, a user can choose to view a selected recipe in more detail.
 After clicking `View Recipe`, the user is provdied with a recipe card.
 The recipe card displays all ingredients and instructions for the selected recipe.

+### Cooking Recipes and Shopping for Ingredients
-The user is also given a `Can I Cook It?` card, this card will either display `Yes You Can!` allowing the user to cook the recipe and remove those ingredients from a user's pantry.
-Otherwise, the card will display `No You Can't!` and will list all ingredients missing in the user's pantry.
-From there, A user can click the `Add Ingredients` button which will restock the ingredients needed to cook the chosen recipe in the user's pantry.
+In the recipe details view, the user is also given a `Can I Cook It?` card.
+This card will either display `Yes You Can!` (when the user has sufficient ingredients) allowing the user to cook the recipe and remove those required ingredients from their pantry.
+Otherwise, if the user does not have sufficient ingredients, the card will display `No You Can't!` and will list all ingredients missing in the user's pantry.
+From there, A user can click the `Add Ingredients,` button which will restock the ingredients needed to cook the chosen recipe in the user's pantry.

-At anytime, the user can return to the main page, by clicking the `Home` button.
+At anytime, the user can return to the main page by clicking the `Home` button.

 [Back to Top of Page](#table-of-contents)